WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 Conventional operative systems virtualize memory since they load only a few pages into the RAM and, if another page is needed, one of those in the RAM is put back into the disk and then another one is loaded.

-With virtualization, another saga structure is needed, it is called memory *management unit (MMU)* and it allows to separate the process address space from the physical one.
-For each virtual page, it contains the physical address and three flags that tell whether or not the page is loaded into memory, whether or not it has been changed and whether or not it is free.
+With virtualization, another saga structure is needed, it is called *Memory* *Management Unit (MMU)* and it allows to separate the process address space from the physical one.
+*For each virtual page, it contains the physical address and three flags that tell whether or not the page is loaded into memory, whether or not it has been changed and whether or not it is free.*
 Each virtual machine has its own virtual memory, so it is necessary to maintain synchronization and consistency among them.
 It can be done in two ways.

 **Virtual resources**

 1. *Shadow pages*
-   which are maintained by the VMM and consist of the mapping of the virtual pages of the guest into the physical ones of the host, they are used by the hardware to translate the addresses and they are synchronized with the host’s page table by the VMM.
+   which are maintained by the VMM and consist of the mapping of the virtual pages of the guest into the physical ones of the host.
+   They are used by the hardware to translate the addresses and they are synchronized with the host’s page table by the VMM.
-   The counter effect is a lot of overhead when they are updated
+The counter effect is a lot of overhead when they are updated.

 2. *Nested pages*
    which remove the overhead in translating but require a hardware that is able to support it.
-   The translation lookaside buffer is able to cache the translation to make it faster.
+   The Translation Lookaside Buffer is able to cache the translation to make it faster.